Chatbots-RecAgents/chatbots/README.md

 ### Data Processing
   The data will be taken from the csv file, and will go through an EDA process.
 After the EDA process, it will be fed into a recommendation engine.
 After that, the engine will send the user the recommendations
 ### Recommendation Engine
-  Specifics on this model will be written later.
-After the data is fed into this model, the model will send the output back to the chatbot which will send it to the user.
-  We are using KNN.
-More info will come later

 # Test
   Using pytest, we created a unit test for the save_to_csv function.
 This will test how this function enters the data into the csv file